 Machine empires, like hiveminds, are gestalt consciousnesses, so they don’t get to enjoy the benefits of the new trade system and don’t make use of consumer goods at all.
-Same as prior to Le Guin, machines are sustained by consuming energy instead of food.
+Machines are sustained by consuming energy instead of food.
 As a result, unless you have taken it as your duty to eradicate all life, the galactic market can be the very definition of life-sustaining.

 Machine Replicators, the complex drones which work in Machine Assembly Plants and which you get one of for free in every machine planet capital, don’t just make more robots but also maintenance amenities.
 This results in planets which are extremely well maintained without expending more resources than you would have just to maintain population growth and keeps deviancy to a minimum.

 Unless you’re specifically geared to rapid population growth as a machine empire, you may end up discovering that you must do more with less since the minerals needed to grow your population will also be needed to make alloys to grow your fleets and stations.
-While hiveminds are uniquely geared to to grow wide, machine empires find themselves generally structured for growing tall, putting their administrative cap toward more districts on fewer planets.
 Their environmental adaptability means that you can be picky and only select the largest planets with the most potential for growth or the rarest surface deposits for your actual colonies.

-Gestalt empires have their own buildings.
+The Gestalt Empires have their own buildings.
 They have their own districts.
 They have their own end-game massive planet modifications.
 Many of their technologies are customised.
 They allow modes of play which are substantially different from more conventional empires/oligarchies/democracies.